 I founded Grounded because information and education are climate change solutions.
 Just 59 percent of Americans think the effects of climate change have already begun—a number that has remained virtually unchanged since 2016.
 In an all-hands battle like climate change, we need everyone to know more and do more.

 “Climate education became the antidote to my despair. ”

 Climate education became the antidote to my despair.
 Action-oriented education inspires, directs, invigorates, and empowers.
-And it will be central to the content we produce in our Climate Academy, all focused on solutions.
+And it is central to the content we produced in our Climate Academy, all focused on solutions.
 Here’s why climate education is so important and how we at Grounded and others are leveraging it to make a difference in the world.
 (Bank of the West is a sponsor of Grounded.)

 It Helps Achieve Outcomes

 Grounded convenes climate solutionists—people who have developed actionable tools to reverse the climate crisis—who deserve a platform and support.
 That support includes, for example, grants to organizations that support Indigenous communities, legal protection of the Earth, and scientific frameworks that are committed to keeping global warming under 1.5°C. Our inaugural summit in 2019 was in-person, but for 2021, we’re bringing the summit experience online through our Climate Academy, an educational experience aimed at achieving positive outcomes for the planet.
 The Climate Academy is a digital content and event series that will include films, live panels, breakout rooms, and digital networking that will amplify solutions to reverse the climate crisis and the innovators behind them.